 Not gonna lie, it takes work.
 But most worthwhile undertakings do.

-STEP ONE: determine what’s causing your IBS.
+STEP ONE: test for unwanted critters and bacteria that are IBS triggers.
 Consider getting a lactulose breath test for SIBO and a stool test for pathogens, h pylori, dysbiotic bacteria, parasites, candida, and fungus.
 Read my post on SIBO to see if it sounds like you.
-Bacteria and pathogens are a main cause of IBS, so you’ll need to rule that out or treat it to reverse IBS once and for all.
+An overgrowth of bad bacteria and pathogenic bacteria are main causes of IBS, so you’ll need to rule that out or treat it to reverse IBS once and for all.
 If you do have SIBO or another gut infection, you can start a protocol to get rid of that while you start step two.
 Speaking of testing, I’ll often recommend saliva testing to see if high cortisol is a contributing factor.
+High cortisol erodes the lining of the gut, making you more susceptible to leaky gut and dysbiosis.

 STEP TWO: determine your food triggers.
-Remove gluten, dairy, corn, high FODMAP foods, coffee, and alcohol.
+Remove gluten, dairy, soy, corn, high FODMAP foods, coffee, and alcohol.
+Most people feel relief fairly quickly after eliminating these foods.
+You can also do at-home food sensitivity testing to see if you are reacting to any foods.
+These reactions trigger inflammation.
+I like this company for easy testing (choose the food sensitivity test).
 Many people with IBS are FODMAP intolerant, meaning they have trouble digesting the fibers and starches in certain carbohydrates.
 A FODMAP diet is restrictive but only meant for 60-90 days while your gut heals.
 Equally important is to include healing foods during this time.
 You’ll want to focus on an anti-inflammatory diet rich in omega 3s found in fatty fish, sardines, and leafy greens; easy to digest, cooked veggies like winter squashes and greens; good fats like coconut oil, olive oil and ghee; fermented foods such as raw krauts and water kefir for their probiotics and enzymes; bone broth and gelatin to heal and seal the gut lining.
+Avoid sugar.

 Aside from food, learn your other triggers for IBS flares.
 Stress is usually a big one.
 If that’s the case, try yoga and meditation (it works), and make stress relief a priority.
 You’ll need to work on healing adrenals and HPA axis dysfunction, which is linked to IBS (source).

 STEP THREE: heal your gut.
 Leaky gut is a factor with IBS, and the goal is to seal the gut lining and reduce inflammation.
-While you’re working on changing your diet, you can add in supplemental support to speed healing.
+While you’re working on changing your diet, you can add in supplemental support with nutrients that speed healing.
 Glutamine-based supplements that contain zinc and soothing herbs help heal the gut lining.
 I recommend this one.
 Probiotics are key here, but use caution.
 If you have SIBO, you’ll need to use a soil-based probiotic like Prescript Assist.
-You can also try this one; make sure to it in slowly.
+You can also try this one; make sure to add it in slowly.
 Vitamin D and essential fatty acids are needed to combat inflammation and boost immune health, and a digestive enzyme helps you digest to prevent belching and bloating.
+IBS folks are usually enzyme deficient.

 STEP FOUR: address lifestyle habits.
 I cannot stress this enough, as this is the category most people skip.
 It means you’re going to take a good, long look at your stress levels and how you’re living your life.
 If you’re like Paul, it’s time to cut down on the partying and time to focus on getting 8-9 hours of sleep every night.
 Sleep is critical for healing.
 We all have stress in our lives, but we can mitigate the effects by focusing on feeding ourselves high quality, nutrient dense foods and eating in regular intervals (blood sugar control!) so our bodies don’t think food is scarce.
 Put yourself on a schedule and become a champion sleeper.
 I’ve had many clients that were working 60 or even 80 hours a week when their digestive problems hit.
 Some cut down to part time to heal.
 Build in time for self care and stress relief.
 Our culture prioritizes work over self care, but your lifestyle factors are the most important for successful healing.